shubha3/shubha3.github.io/_pages/about.md

 * Ph.D., Department of Statistics, University of Pittsburgh, PA, USA. *(Expected 2027)*
 * Master of Science in Statistics, Indian Institute of Technology Kanpur, UP, India. *(2022)*
 * Bachelor of Science in Statistics, St. Xavier's College, Kolkata, WB, India. *(2020)*

+# News

+* I will be joining University of Pittsburgh as a PhD student starting August 15, 2022.